mrmuhammadali/fusion-plugin-http-router/README.md

 # fusion-plugin-http-router

-Register and handle HTTP routes in a fusion app.
+Register and handle Http routes in a fusion app.

 ---